starlit-nox/reading-notes/201/Class06/classnotes_06.md

 <https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Basics>

 **How would you describe an object to a non-technical friend you grew up with?**
+- Objects hold things for you.
+You can put whatever you want in it, and it'll contain it.

 **What are some advantages to creating object literals?**